Keystone Hills Core Plan: Area Structure Plan Amendment

-The City of Calgary in partnership with the area landowners has completed an integrated land use and transportation study for the Centre Street corridor north of Stoney Trail.
-To implement the outcomes of the study, an area structure plan amendment to the Keystone Hills Area Structure Plan will be completed.
+The City of Calgary, in partnership with the area landowners, completed an integrated land use and transportation study for the Centre Street corridor north of Stoney Trail.
+To implement the study outcomes, which include important details such as determining land uses as well as the size and shape of individual blocks, amendments to the Keystone Hills Area Structure Plan are necessary.

-The Keystone Hills Area Structure Plan is located in the northwest and northeast quadrants of the City of Calgary on lands annexed from Rocky View County in 1989 and 2007.
-The area is bounded by Stoney Trail to the south, 160 Avenue to the north, 14 Street NW to the west and the Noise Exposure Forecast contour to the east.
-The area structure plan was approved in 2012.
+The Keystone Hills ASP includes land located in the northwest and northeast quadrants of the city, an area which was annexed from Rocky View County between 1989 and 2007.
+It is bordered by Stoney Trail to the south, 160 Avenue to the north, 14 Street N.W. to the west and the Nose Creek to the east.
+The Keystone Hills ASP was approved by Council in 2012.

-When The City of Calgary needs to amend an area structure plan, we generally follow this process:
+When The City of Calgary needs to amend an Area Structure Plan, the following process is typically followed:

-Notices are sent to adjacent landowners, the local community association, the Ward Councillor, various City departments (such as Transportation Planning, Urban Development, Parks), and other external agencies (e.g., utility companies) to gather their input.
+- Notices are sent to adjacent landowners, the local community association (if one exists), the respective ward Councillors, various City departments (such as Transportation Planning, Urban Development, Parks), and other external agencies (e.g. utility companies) to gather their input.

-At the same time, The City’s Planning, Development & Assessment department reviews the proposed amendment for its urban planning merits and compliance with City plans and policies, including (but not limited to) the Municipal Development Plan and regional plans applicable to the affected area.
+At the same time, The City, in collaboration with the respective landowners, prepares and reviews the required amendments.
+Any proposed changes must align with City plans and policies, including (but not limited to) the Municipal Development Plan and regional plans applicable to the affected area.

-After reviewing the proposed amendment and any feedback received, City staff prepare a report for the Calgary Planning Commission with a recommendation on the proposed plan amendment.
-The Calgary Planning Commission is a committee appointed annually by City Council to make recommendations to Council on land use planning matters.
-The Calgary Planning Commission can request changes or forward the report along with their recommendation to City Council.
+- Following the preparation and review of the proposed amendments and any feedback received from stakeholders and the general public, The City prepares a report for the Calgary Planning Commission with recommendations on the proposed amendments.
+The Calgary Planning Commission is a committee appointed annually by City Council to make recommendations to City Council on land use planning matters.
+The Calgary Planning Commission can request changes or forward the report along with their recommendations to City Council.

-Once the Calgary Planning Commission has made a recommendation to City Council, the proposed plan amendment is advertised for a two-week period in the Calgary Herald and then goes to City Council for the final decision.
-Council is required to hold a public hearing on all area structure plan amendments.
+- Once the Calgary Planning Commission has made a recommendation to City Council, the proposed amendments are advertised for a two-week period in the Calgary Herald and then goes to City Council for the final decision.
+Council is required to hold a public hearing on all ASP amendments.